i am your mirror

 | Photography project | Film photography | Black and white |

-Being a photographer is like having a pass to capture other people’s secrets and especially of ourselves.
+Being a photographer is like having a pass to capture other people’s secrets and especially our own.

-“When we take a photograph we choose a portion of the world that already belongs to us and it is read through the filter of what each of us is.
-In other words, we can say that we take a photograph when we meet and recognize ourselves.”
-(Cit.
-Nino Migliori).
+“When we take a photograph we choose a portion of the world that already belongs to us, and it is seen through the filter of who each of us is.
+In other words, we can say that we take a photograph when we meet and recognise ourselves.”
+(Quote by Nino Migliori).

-My idea for i am your mirror is to photograph twelve strangers met on the Internet, including me.
+My idea for i am your mirror is to photograph twelve strangers I met on the Internet, including myself.
 These unpaid strangers have chosen a time of day and a place to be photographed to freely express themselves, preferring to remain anonymous or not.
-I decided to abandon control of a vital element of photography by working only with natural light and I took photographs only with analogic cameras.
+I decided to relinquish control of a vital element of photography by working only with natural light and taking photographs only with analog cameras.

-With some of them, empathically connecting wasn’t easy: some didn’t go beyond our initial meeting or email exchange; others never made it to the scheduled appointment.
-I asked to the strangers to look at my camera as if it were a mirror and then write a few words - something that could represent them.
+Connecting empathically with some of them wasn’t easy: some didn’t go beyond our initial meeting or email exchange; others never made it to the scheduled appointment.
+I asked the strangers to look at my camera as if it were a mirror and then write a few words - something that could represent them.

-Their vulnerability unveils fears, sexual fantasies, obsessions and secrets; giving voice to the frustrations of oppression from family, society and religion – and revealing dissatisfaction, sacrifice, and, throughout, the idea of conforming to that which we are not.
+Their vulnerability reveals fears, sexual fantasies, obsessions and secrets, giving voice to the frustrations of oppression from family, society and religion – and revealing dissatisfaction, sacrifice, and, throughout, the idea of conforming to that which we are not.

-We may grow up suppressing our feelings, or taking on roles to protect ourselves.
-If, through habit, we forget that we play roles, then we forget ourselves: we forget that we ‘are’.
+We may grow up suppressing our feelings or taking on roles to protect ourselves.
+If, out of habit, we forget that we play roles, then we forget ourselves: we forget that 'we are’.

 This project is deeply personal.
 After years of damaging experiences, I needed to re-discover myself: to be authentic, rather than being what I imagined others wanted to see.